jewel/clearskies/protocol/core.md

 ClearSkies Protocol v1 Draft
 =========================

-The ClearSkies protocol is a two-way (or multi-way) directory synchronization protocol, inspired by BitTorrent Sync.
-It is a friend-to-friend protocol, as opposed to a peer-to-peer protocol, meaning that files are only shared with computers that are given an access key -- never anonymously.
+The ClearSkies protocol is a two-way (or multi-way) data synchronization protocol, inspired by BitTorrent Sync.
+It is a friend-to-friend protocol, as opposed to a peer-to-peer protocol, meaning that data is only shared with computers that are given an access key -- never anonymously.

+While the original intended usage is file synchronization, the core protocol only specifies how to keep a key-value store in sync.
+The [file_sync](file_sync.md) extension builds on this functionality to add file synchronization to the mix.

 Draft Status